 Updated June 2026 · Con Edison · New York

 New York City homeowners stack the 30% federal tax credit with the 25% New York state credit and Con Edison net metering.
-With 4.6 peak sun hours a day and bills averaging $175/month, the typical New York City system pays back in about 6.9 years.
+At 4.6 peak sun hours a day, a home with a $175/month bill (about 1,250 kWh) needs roughly a 11.3 kW system — 29 panels — and pays back in about 8.4 years.

 Federal Credit